Goals

 There are multiple steps to set up an interrupt and coordination is across two modules: gpio_interrupt

-for gpio-sepcific configuration and top-level interrupts
+for gpio-specific configuration and top-level interrupts

 module for global state.

-- Edit function
+- Edit code in

 void handle_click(void *aux_data)